Sharapova denied French Open wildcard

 Sharapova's return has not been well received by many of her fellow professionals.

-Mladenovic said before the pair's meeting in April that "all the other players are saying she (Sharapova) is a cheater," in comments carried by The Guardian.
+Kristina Mladenovic said before the pair's meeting in April that "all the other players are saying she (Sharapova) is a cheater," in comments carried by The Guardian.
 The French star added: "She's been taking this drug for 10 years and it's a serious drug."

 Canada's Eugenie Bouchard also described the Russian as a "cheater" prior to their matchup at the recent Madrid Open.

 Bouchard said she had "a lot of players coming up to me privately, wishing me good luck," without naming who those players were.

 "I got a lot of texts from people in the tennis world that were just rooting for me.
 I wanted to do it for myself, but also for all these people," she added.

 Wimbledon qualifiers